emmacbd/Rock-Paper-Scissors/README.md

 To restart the score the user may refresh the page.

+### Learning Goals
+1. Solidify knowledge of JavaScript concepts, particularly class-to-class interactions, by building a functional game
+2. Develop project organization skills, by breaking down project into smaller steps and re-strategizing when necessary
+3. Build confidence with basic CSS concepts, particularly grid

+Overall I believe I achieved my learning goals.
+I struggled to conceptualize how I could tie all the things I'd learned in Mod 1 to create this game, but I was able to succeed by breaking down every component into smaller, more manageable pieces, and by seeking guidance from mentors and class mates.
+I also made sure to take time before writing any code to make a timeline for myself, knowing that I could alter it if needed.
+Just having a basic framework for my workflow helped me stay on task and keep track of the many working parts of this project.
+Also, I struggled with CSS in previous projects and made it a goal to utilize grid for the main layout of my page.

+I learned so much by trial and error and I'm happy with the final product.
+In future projects I want to make sure to honor the planning process, as it made the actual code-writing process so much more focused and productive.

 ### Future Features
 - Utilize local storage to allow human and computer wins to persist on page load.
 - Add other varieties of fighter characters to increase game difficulty.